-Other professional activities include his recent chairmanship of the Commission on Accreditation of the National Assn. of Schools of Music; and his presidency of Pi Kappa Lambda, the national music honor society; chairmanship of the College of Music Society Committee on Leadership and Administration; and membership on the boards of the Dallas Symphony where he is Chair of the Education Committee and Dallas Chamber Music where he also serves as Vice-President.
+Other professional activities include his recent chairmanship of the Commission on Accreditation of the National Association of Schools of Music; presidency of Pi Kappa Lambda, the national music honor society; chairmanship of the College Music Society Committee on Leadership and Administration; and membership on the boards of the Dallas Symphony, where he is chair of the Education Committee, and Dallas Chamber Music Society, where he is immediate past president.
+Editorial Board memberships include the UNT Press and the Journal for Performing Arts Leadership in Higher Education.
 He is frequently asked to serve on evaluation teams for music programs in this country and abroad.